 How then, does the idea of hegemony feature in a broader theory of social and political formation(s)?
 He relates the idea of "hegemony" to the ability of bourgeois ruling class to maintain their position of political dominance.
-For Gramsci, the "exercise of power" of a dominant class over "subordinate classes" is made possible by "a combination of coercion [or force] and persuasion [or consent]".
+For Gramsci, the "exercise of power" of a dominant class over "subordinate classes"

+Directorate of Distance and Online Education, University of Jammu, M.A.
+Political Sciences, Semester II, Political Theory 214 is made possible by "a combination of coercion [or force] and persuasion [or consent]".
 Gramsci's concern is specifically with the latter - the idea of consent - and the organization of consent is equated with "hegemony".